Operational Policing

 Degree-Holder Entry Programme (Dhep)

-If you already have a degree when you join the police, you can join and follow a two-year work-based programme known as the Degree-holder Entry Programme (DHEP).
+If you already have a degree when you join the police, you can join and follow a two-year work-based programme known as the Degree-Holder Entry Programme (DHEP).

 Your learning journey will consist of academic modules that has practical elements integrated into them.
-You will be required to evidence practical competency by completing an Occupational Competency Portfolio (OCP) of the skills you have demonstrated in the workplace.
+You will be required to evidence practical competency by completing an Occupational Competence Portfolio (OCP) of the skills you have demonstrated in the workplace.

 You will need to achieve Independent Patrol Status (IPS) by the end of your first year and complete the portfolio by the end of year 2.
 To successfully complete your 2 year probationary period and attain the qualification you will need to have evidenced all practice based competencies and passed all academic modules.